alphagov/paas-tech-docs/source/documentation/deploying_services/index.md

 cf delete-service my-es-service
 ```

-Type `yes` when asked for confirmation.
+Enter `yes` when asked for confirmation.

 ### Data classification

-You can store data classified up to ‘official’ on the GOV.UK PaaS.
+You can store data classified up to Official on the GOV.UK PaaS.
 Refer to the [data security classification documentation](/deploying_services.html#data-security-classification) for more information.

-### Elasticsearch plans

-We recommmend that you use Elasticsearch 6.x plans unless there are compatibility issues between Elasticsearch 6.x and your app.

-All high availability (`ha`) plans are suitable for production.

-You should check the size of the available plans against your service needs.

 ### Elasticsearch backups

-Backups are not currently supported for the Elasticsearch service.
+Elasticsearch service does not currently support backups.

 ### Further information

-Refer to the [Elasticsearch reference documentation](https://www.elastic.co/guide/en/elasticsearch/reference/current/index.html) [external link] for more information.
+Refer to the [Elasticsearch documentation](https://www.elastic.co/guide/en/elasticsearch/reference/current/index.html) [external link] for more information.

 ## User-provided services